fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

     The `set` accessor is used to assign a new value to the private field `_firstName`.
 The keyword `value` represents the value being assigned to the property.
 When a new value is assigned to `_firstName`, the `set` accessor sets `_firstName` to this new value.

-1. To create a `LastName` property that accesses the private `_lastName` field, add the following code to the bottom of the `BankCustomer` class:
+1. To create a `LastName` property that accesses the private `_lastName` field, add the following code to the `BankCustomer` class:

     ```csharp